Prismatization: The stack

 It is clear that $W_{\prim}$ is a formal affine scheme.
 In terms of the usual coordinates $x_0, x_1,\ldots$ on $W$, the coordinate ring of $W_{\prim}$ is the completion of $\BZ_p[x_0,x_1,\ldots ][x_1^{-1}]$ with respect to the ideal $(p,x_0)$ or equivalently, the $p$-adic completion of $\BZ_p [x_1,x_1^{-1},x_2,x_3,\ldots][[x_0]]$.

-Probably $W_{\prim}$ should be called the formal scheme of \emph{primitive\footnote{The word ``primitive" is used in a similar context in \cite[\S 2.2.2.1]{FF} and \cite[Definition~6.2.9]{SW}.} Witt vectors of degree $1$}.
-However, we always skip the words ``of degree $1$" (primitive Witt vectors of degrees different from $1$ never appear in this work).
+Probably $W_{\prim}$ should be called the formal scheme of \emph{primitive\footnote{The word ``primitive'' is used in a similar context in \cite[\S 2.2.2.1]{FF} and \cite[Definition~6.2.9]{SW}.
+On the other hand, \cite{Bh} uses the word ``distinguished'' instead of ``primitive of degree 1''.} Witt vectors of degree $1$}.
+However, we always skip the words ``of degree $1$'' (primitive Witt vectors of degrees different from $1$ never appear in this work).

 \begin{lem} (i) The morphism $F:W\to W$ induces a morphism $W_{\prim}\to W_{\prim}$ (also denoted by $F$).

 (ii) The morphism $F:W_{\prim}\to W_{\prim}$ is schematic and faithfully flat.

 (iii) The following diagram is Cartesian: